sage-code/maj/alphabet.md

 * Letter `h` can be used after `c` to make sound `t͡ʃ` like in word: `peach`.
 * Letter `h` can be used after `s` to make sound `ʃ` like in word: `she`.

+This convention is used only in names and foreign words that must be inclused in "...".

 ## English phonetic

 We could write English words usnign Maj like this:

 * its       :"its"
 * she       :"xi"
-* generator :"generetyr"
+* generator :"jeneretyr"
 * pigeon    :"pijyn"
 * giraffe   :"jiraf"
 * fusion    :"fujyn"
 * guitar    :"gitar"
-* gees      :"gis"
+* geese     :"gis"
 * cheese    :"ciz"
-* accident  :"aksidy"
+* accident  :"acsidy"
 * chocolate :"coclyt"
 * peach     :"pich"
 * speech    :"spich"